Anna Molka Ahmed: Early life and career

 Anna Molka Ahmed was born Molly Bridger to Jewish parents, in London, England on 13 August 1917.
 Her mother was Polish and father was Russian.
 She converted to Islam at the age of 18 in 1935, before marrying Sheikh Ahmed in October 1939, who was then studying in London.
 She studied painting, sculpture and design at St. Martin School of Arts in London, and received a scholarship to the Royal Academy of Art.

 Ahmed moved to Lahore in 1940 and, besides painting, taught fine art at the University of the Punjab.
 Professor Emeritus Anna Molka Ahmed set up the Department of Fine Arts now called the College of Arts and Design at the University of the Punjab, which she headed until 1978.

-In 1951, Anna divorced her husband, Sheikh Ahmed, but remained in Pakistan with her two daughters until her death on 20 April 1994.
+In 1951, the couple parted ways but Anna chose to remain in Pakistan with her two daughters until her death on 20 April 1994.

 In her 55-year career, "she was well known as a painter of evocative landscapes, grand thematic figurative compositions and observant, insightful portraits.
 Her works are characterized by a signature impasto technique executed in a flamboyant, vivid palette."